Careers

 - acquire the knowledge of local area attractions, hotels and tourism products to promote them and provide support to the local tourism economy.

-- use the visitor management system to organize and take admissions for both attractions in the form of cash, cheques, credit cards, debit purchases and invoicing
+- use the visitor management system to organize and take admissions for the attractions in the form of cash, cheques, credit cards, debit purchases and invoicing

 - be responsible for balancing and securing cash